joaocolix/ape-tools/README.md

-# Ferramentas Auxiliares – Ape Studio
+# Auxiliary Tools – Ape Studio

-Este repositório contém uma coleção de ferramentas de apoio utilizadas por Ape Stuido, voltadas para facilitar sistemas, suporte e fluxo de autenticação.
-Abaixo está a descrição de cada uma das páginas disponíveis.
+This repository contains a collection of support tools used by Ape Studio, designed to facilitate systems, support, and authentication flow.
+Below is the description of each available page.

 ---

-## 📋 Colar Texto
+## 📋 Paste Text

 **URL:** `https://apestudio.dev/colar`

-Ferramenta simples para colar e compartilhar trechos de texto temporariamente.
-Muito útil para debug, logs ou compartilhamento de textos.
+Simple tool to paste and share text snippets temporarily.
+Very useful for debugging, logs, or sharing text.

-### Funcionalidades:
+### Features:
-- Colar qualquer texto;
-- Gerar um link único para acesso posterior;
+- Paste any text;
+- Generate a unique link for later access;
-- Suporte a texto bruto ou formatado (JSON, XML, etc.).
+- Support for plain or formatted text (JSON, XML, etc.).

 ---

-## ✅ Página de Confirmação de Autenticação
+## ✅ Authentication Success Page

 **URL:** `https://apestudio.dev/auth/sucess`

-Página de confirmação de OAtuh2 Discord.
+Page for OAuth2 Discord authentication success.

-### Funcionalidades:
+### Features:
-- Exibe mensagem de sucesso caso validado;
-- Possui conexão direta ao Bot OAuth2.
+- Displays a success message if validated;
+- Direct connection to the OAuth2 Bot.

 ---

-## 🚫 Página de Erros de Autenticação
+## 🚫 Authentication Error Page

 **URL:** `https://apestudio.dev/auth/error`

-Página de erro de OAtuh2 Discord.
+Page for OAuth2 Discord authentication errors.

-### Funcionalidades:
+### Features:
-- Exibe mensagens de erro com base nas query strings recebidas;
-- Possui conexão direta ao Bot OAuth2.
+- Displays error messages based on the received query strings;
+- Direct connection to the OAuth2 Bot.

 ---

-## 🔍 Busca de Protocolos
+## 🔍 Protocol Search

 **URL:** `https://apestudio.dev/protocolos`

-Ferramenta de busca de protocolos internos para facilitar a consulta de tickets.
+Internal protocol search tool to facilitate ticket query.

-### Funcionalidades:
+### Features:
-- Busca de transcripts de tickets;
-- Resultados com redirecionamento direto ao transcript;
-- Possui conexão direta ao Bot Ticket.
+- Search for ticket transcripts;
+- Results with direct redirection to the transcript;
+- Direct connection to the Ticket Bot.

 ---

-## 🛠️ Stack Técnica
+## 🛠️ Technical Stack
-- Linguagem: JavaScrit
+- Language: JavaScript
-- Estilo: CSS
+- Style: CSS
-- Hospedagem: SquareCloud
+- Hosting: SquareCloud
+- Status: Still under development, not functional.